Azure-Samples/iot-edge-samples/java/simulated_ble/README.md

 This module simulates a [BLE](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) temperature sensor.
 It uses its own [Timer](https://docs.oracle.com/javase/8/docs/api/java/util/Timer.html) to send randomized temperature data at a fixed rate.
 It also includes a MAC Address and source type in the message properties.

-Both the rate and the MAC address are coming from the module configuration string (typically it is a JSON string).
-That's why we need to first parse the configuration in the constructor of our module:
+The values for the message rate and the MAC address are coming from the module configuration string argument of the method (typically a string in the format of a JSON object).
+In order to get the values from the string we need to first parse the configuration string in the constructor of our module:

 ```java
 public SimulatedBleModule(long address, Broker broker, String configuration) {